 Know Where You Stand

-Domestic Violence, Family Court Proceedings and Parenting Plans
+Domestic Violence, Family Court Proceedings & Parenting Plans

 Dividing assets, leaving the family home or deciding what to do with property, and the best interests of your child, or children, is generally difficult at the best of times.
 If one party has safety concerns, or there are intervention orders in place, a lawyer with a solid working knowledge of family law and family violence will protect your needs and rights.
 Please speak to our team today if you have an upcoming court case or require immediate help navigating property or parenting matters.